Holland - World War II Reflections

 The government of Holland estimated that the Grebbe Line would be completed in November 1940 and in May of 1940 the bomb-proof pumping station at the Grebbeberg, necessary for the control of local flooding, had not been completed.
 The Grebbeberg was a vulnerable spot in the Grebbe Line.

-Today as you continue to cycle and learn, you will visit Rhenen, strategically important because it is located near the Grebbe Line and the Grebbeberg.
+Today as you continue to cycle with your guide and learn, you will visit Rhenen, strategically important because it is located near the Grebbe Line and the Grebbeberg.
 In May of 1940 when the German troops broke through, the entire town was evacuated.
 Upon returning to their town, the citizens found that many of their homes were destroyed or heavily damaged.
-The Cunera Church and its tower remained largely untouched.
+Incredibly, the Cunera Church and its tower remained largely untouched.
 In 1945, the town was damaged again during the liberation of the country from German occupation.
 Many or all of the Dutch soldiers who were killed by the Germans near Rhenen lie buried in the Cemetery of Honor.

 Wageningen will be another highlight in your journey through history.
 Today the city is known for its world-renowned agricultural university and is part of the "food valley", one of the largest food communities in the world, consisting of more than 1,510 international food companies and 20 research institutes.
 Wageningen University and Research (WUR) has been named the best global university for agricultural sciences according to U.S. News & World Report, 2016.The people, city, and institutions of Wageningen suffered greatly during World War II.
 In 1944, a pocket of Dutch Resistance was found here and arrested.
 Many of the accused were sent to death camps.
 Among those arrested were the twin sisters Eltien and Neeltje Krijthe, engineers at agricultural college.
 In 1942 until they were discovered in 1944, they housed two Jewish refugees, a brother, and a sister.
 Eltien died at Ravensbrück in 1945.
 Neeltje managed to survive seven successive camps.